 of people with autism spectrum disorder (ASD) have co-occurring intellectual disabilities

-This program will fill a desperate need in the community and will be seen as a flagship program for adults with autism who need significant supports, much like the Pingree Center was a flagship program for preschoolers decades ago.
-The program will be an extension of the high quality, evidence-based programs we provide through the Pingree Center for children, but it will have a focus specific to serving adults.
+This program fills a desperate need in the community and is seen as a flagship program for adults with Intellectual and Developmental Disabilities who need significant supports, much like the Pingree Center was a flagship program for preschoolers decades ago.
+The program is an extension of the high-quality, evidence-based programs we provide through the Pingree Center for children, but it will have a focus specific to serving adults.

-The new center will serve the needs of adults requiring a high level of support – those with lower cognitive and communication skills as well as the most challenging behavioral issues.
+The Adult Autism Center serves the needs of adults requiring a high level of support – those with lower cognitive and communication skills as well as the most challenging behavioral issues.
 With personalized care and instruction, individuals will learn valuable skills and achieve a higher level of independence.